Skulduggery Pleasant: Bedlam (2019)

 On a desperate journey to recover her sister's lost soul, Valkyrie Cain goes up against the High Sanctuary itself, and there is nothing Skulduggery Pleasant can do to stop her.
 With Abyssinia's grand plan about to kick off in a night of magic, terror, and bloodshed, it falls to Omen Darkly to save the lives of thousands of innocent people.
 And as the madness unfolds around him, as hidden enemies' step into the light, and as Valkyrie is sucked into a desperate, lawless quest of her own, he has no choice but to become the hero he never really wanted to be — or die in the attempt.

 Seasons of War (2020)

 War is coming.
-To avert catastrophe, Skulduggery and Valkyrie are sent on a secret mission that takes them away from everything they know, to a forsaken land of magic and grim, unrelenting terror, with the last Dead Men, Tanith Low, and Dimensional Shunter "Luke Skywalker".
+To avert catastrophe, Skulduggery and Valkyrie are sent on a secret mission that takes them away from everything they know, to a forsaken land of magic, and grim unrelenting terror.
+With the last of the Dead Men (Dexter Vex and Saracen Rue), Tanith Low, and Dimensional Shunter "Luke Skywalker".
 It is here that Valkyrie will have to fight the hardest – not only against the enemies who want her dead but also against her own self-destructive impulses.
-And it is only by crawling through the darkness that she will be able to once again stand within the light...
+And it is only by crawling through the darkness that she will be able to once again stand in the light...